cv516Buaa/BinghaoLiu/FDTran/README.md

 ### Dataset

-Our AWS16K dataset can be found at [AWS16K](https://pan.baidu.com/s/1bUi_k14JIQt2Wbemx6LLTg) (password: awbs), then you need to convert 255 pixels to 1 for training and testing.
+Our AWS16K dataset can be found at [AWS16K](https://pan.baidu.com/s/1_YdbGiGYKNv-lfhd2C5KlA) (code: awbs), then you need to convert 255 pixels to 1 for training and testing.

 ### Train and Test